emote/tools/README.md

 Note that until a project has been deployed, the MMS cloud service (at mms.emotive.com) has no knowledge of the project.
 By deploying the generated project, the app is made available to users.

+## undeploy

+This removes objects that have been deployed.
+E.g.

+  emote undeploy app <app_id>

+Removes the app identifies by <app_id>.

+Undeploy is currently implemented only for app, model, and theme.

+Undeploying a model, e.g.

+  emote undeploy model

+Removes the CdmExternalSystem definitions for the tenant and all bindings to those external systems.
+It does not remove any CdmType's that were part of the model, but those types will no longer be bound to an external system.

 ## add

 The add command is like the create command, but it just pulls the specified part of a given template and adds it to your project.